js13kGames/back-in-black/readme.md

 ###### `draw`

-Draws the given `svg` at the given location, where `leftVirtualPixels` and `topVirtualPixels` are the number of virtual pixels between the left/top of the SVG and the left and top of the viewport's "safe area".
+Draws the given `svg`.
+The transform origin is the center of the SVG.

 ###### `hitbox`

 Defines a clickable or touchable area within the viewport which triggers a mutation callback.

+As with `draw`, the transform origin is the center of the hitbox.

 If multiple hitboxes overlap, within the same layer or between multiple layers, the last defined wins.